Reverse overshot water wheel: The Cochlea

 Another device which was used widely was the Archimedean screw, and examples of such drainage machines have also been found in many old mines.
 Depictions show the screws being powered by a human treading on the outer casing to turn the entire apparatus as one piece.

 They were also used in series, so increasing the lift of water from the workings.
 However, they must have been more difficult to operate since the user had to stand on a slanting surface to turn the screw.
 The steeper the incline, the greater the risk of the user slipping from the top of the screw.
 No doubt the reverse water wheel was easier to use with a horizontal treading surface.
 On the other hand, the screw could be operated by a crank handle fitted to the central axle, but would be more tiring since the weight of the operator does not bear on the crank, as it does when trod from above.

 Like the reverse water wheel, the cochlea was used for many other purposes apart from draining mines.
 Irrigation of farmland would have been the most popular application, but any activity which involved lifting water would have employed the devices.

 Water wheels

 Multiple sequences of water wheels were used elsewhere in the Roman Empire, such as the famous example at Barbegal in southern France.
-This system was also a stack of 16 wheels but worked like a normal overshot wheel, the wheels driving stone mills and used to grind grains.
+This system was also a stack of 16 wheels but worked like a normal overshot wheel, the wheels driving stone mills and used to grind grain.
 The water mills were worked from a masonry aqueduct supplying the Roman town at Arles, and the remains of the masonry mills are still visible on the ground today, unlike the underground drainage systems of the mines, which were destroyed by later mining operations.
 Other such sequences of mills existed on the Janiculum in Rome, but have been covered and changed by later buildings built on top of them.